walterfreeman/phy211/faq.md

 Don't skip recitation to finish your homework.
 If you haven't finished your homework by the time recitation starts, go to recitation, tell your TA you haven't quite finished yet, and ask for another day to finish up.
 We'll be understanding especially if you have a Tuesday/Thursday recitation.
+We tend to be lenient for short extensions on homework if you have it mostly completed and are working hard to learn.

 ---
 <a id="absenceclass"></a>